 Through its Healing Harmonies Program, Symphoria has teamed up with several key healthcare institutions in the Central New York region to bring live music with therapeutic benefits directly to patients undergoing treatment.
 With generous assistance from several local foundations, Symphoria musicians perform for patients in partner facilities; many patients may otherwise be unable to attend a symphony concert due to their physical challenges.

-Symphoria musicians perform several times weekly for patients at Hematology Oncology Associates in East Syracuse and Onondaga Hill, St. Joseph's Dialysis at the Northeast Medical Center in Fayetteville, as well as our newest partner site, the Upstate Cancer Center in Syracuse.
-Healing Harmonies musicians have also brought live music to patients and residents at St. Camillus Health and Rehabilitation Center, Hearth on James, Kaye Center for Cancer Wellness, St. Luke’s Health in Oswego, and Syracuse VA Medical Center, as well as clients of the Samaritan Center in Syracuse as the program expands to also serve friends dealing with loneliness & isolation, addiction, homelessness, and other types of mental and emotional trauma.
+Symphoria musicians have brought live music to patients at Hematology Oncology Associates in East Syracuse and Onondaga Hill, St. Joseph’s Dialysis at the Northeast Medical Center in Fayetteville, and Upstate Cancer Center in Syracuse.
+Healing Harmonies musicians have also shared music with music patients and residents at St. Camillus Health and Rehabilitation Center, Hearth on James, Kaye Center for Cancer Wellness, St. Luke’s Health in Oswego, and Syracuse VA Medical Center, as well as clients of the Samaritan Center in Syracuse as the program expands to also serve friends dealing with loneliness & isolation, addiction, homelessness, and other types of mental and emotional trauma.

 Feedback from patients, medical personnel, and caregivers indicates that the majority of clients and patients appreciate and welcome the live music being played.
 For information about the Healing Harmonies program, contact our Community Engagement Manager, Lara Mosby.